YutaYamamoto212/Minecraft-ConvertLangJson/README.md

 Please make sure that the directory where the converter is located has write permission, and there is no read-only file named `input` or `output`.

 5. **Getting `Error: No files available for conversion.` message.**
-Please make sure the 'input' directory has one or more JSON file you want to convert, otherwise the converter will not work properly.
+Please make sure the `input` directory has one or more LANG/JSON file you want to convert, otherwise the converter will not work properly.

 6. **Getting `Warning: <Filename> is not a valid JSON file.
 Skipping it.` message.**
 Make sure the JSON file is valid, otherwise it will be skipped.
 Please check for missing or extra commas, double quotes, colons and curly brackets and correct them.